aigis-styleguide/aigis/src/en/Documantation/templates.md

 ### Sample Template

 This is EJS sample template.
-Aigis pass referenced values to template when generate styleguide.
+Aigis pass referenced values to template when generate style guide.

 ```ejs
 <!DOCTYPE html>